NeilSinclair/prompt_workshop/ms_copilot/ms_copilot1.md

 ### Task 2: Deeper Online Research

-**User message:**  Please can you compare the STIHL iMow RMI 632 PC with `insert your own comparison here`, or

-- you can use: Husqvarna Automower 405x and the Honda Miimo HRM 3000?
+**User message:**  Please can you compare the STIHL iMow RMI 632 PC with with Husqvarna Automower 405x and the Honda Miimo HRM 3000?